-Sadly, the modern diet is loaded with preservatives and other obscure chemicals, making it not surprising that diseases like type 2 diabetes, obesity and hyperthyroidism are on the rise.
+The modern diet is loaded with preservatives and other obscure chemicals, so it’s not surprising that diseases like type 2 diabetes, obesity and hyperthyroidism are on the rise.

 Want to learn more about Paleo and how it can help you?

 Grab our FREE “What Is Paleo?”
 Guide by Clicking Here!

 After the first few weeks Paleo, many experience weight loss, big surges in energy, and many other benefits that come with eating real, nourishing food.
 Here are 16 of the biggest Paleo diet benefits, and why they matter.

 The Paleo diet emphasizes clean eating, removing processed, unnatural foods and replacing them with whole ones.
 You won’t have to compromise flavor for health – in fact, the more whole, nourishing foods you eat, the less you’ll crave the bad stuff.
 This is not to say you can’t indulge, you’ll just do so with better-for-you options, like natural sweeteners low on the glycemic index, or higher-quality dark chocolate.

 2. More Movement

 There’s no one-size-fits-all fitness regimen particular to the Paleo lifestyle, but we highly recommend incorporating movement into your everyday life.
 Don’t isolate your exercise to an hour at the gym each day, just move!
 Take a walk, bike, hike, swim, dance – bonus points for getting outside.

 3. Reduced Inflammation